Halsey Minor: CNET

-The idea for CNET was conceived by Halsey Minor in 1992.
-Minor quit his job to start CNET that December with cofounder and former classmate Shelby Bonnie.
-Bonnie provided $25,000 in seed funding and Minor obtained some other funding through friends and family members.
+Minor conceived of the idea for CNET in 1992.
+He quit his job to start CNET that December with cofounder and former classmate Shelby Bonnie.
+Bonnie provided $25,000 in seed funding, and Minor obtained some other funding through friends and family members.

 Initially, Minor was not able to get any deals with broadcasters to license CNET's TV shows on technology.
 By 1994, CNET was not able to make payroll.
 However, that year Minor convinced Microsoft cofounder Paul Allen to invest $5 million for a 20% interest in the company.
 Also, USA Network bought the rights to CNET's TV show "Central TV."

 Minor bought domains like news.com, tv.com, search.com, shopper.com, and download.com.
-Over time, he focused more on CNET as an internet publication, rather than a broadcast business, culminating in the launch of CNET.com in June 1995.
-CNET.com would later become what CNET is best-known for and one of the most highly-trafficked websites on the internet.
+Over time, he focused more on CNET as an internet publication rather than a broadcast business, culminating in the launch of CNET.com in June 1995.
+CNET.com later became one of the most highly-trafficked websites on the internet.
 Minor and CNET also helped create the Internet Advertising Bureau (now known as the Interactive Advertising Bureau) and influenced the development of the online publishing industry.
 In July 1996, Minor took CNET public.

 In 1997, Minor started a search engine called Snap.com with $25 million in funding and 150 employees from CNET.
 The decision to create a search engine was "universally booed" and caused CNET's stock to decline.
-However, two years later Minor sold a 60% interest in Snap to NBC for $500 million.
-Similarly, investors widely criticized Minor in 1999, when he increased marketing spending from $400,000 to $100 million.
+Two years later Minor sold a 60% interest in Snap to NBC for $500 million.
+Investors widely criticized Minor in 1999 when he increased marketing spending from $400,000 to $100 million.
 However, in hindsight the campaign was later believed to have dramatically increased website traffic and recognition of the CNET brand.

 Minor also sold some of CNET's technology rights to a company called Vignette, and he was earning revenue from CNET's advertising sales as the website grew in popularity.
 CNET joined the NASDAQ 100 and held interests in Vignette, Beyond.com, and others.
 By 1997, Minor's estimated net worth was $180.2 million.
-By 2000, his 11 percent interest in CNET alone was worth $495 million.
+By 2000, his 11 percent interest in CNET was worth $495 million.

 In March 2000, Minor retired from his CEO position.
-Minor remained on the CNET board as Chairman, while cofounder Shelby Bonnie took over as CEO.
+He remained on the CNET board as Chairman, while cofounder Shelby Bonnie took over as CEO.